sonamtg/JobMarketProjects/Childcare Census Project/README.md

 ## Sequence of Running Code Files

-1. Run `childcare_data_cleaning.R`
+1. Run childcare_data_cleaning.R
-2. Run `census_data_creation.R`
+2. Run census_data_creation.R
-3. Run `census_data_plots.R`
+3. Run census_data_plots.R
-4. Run `logit_model.R`
+4. Run logit_model.R
-5. **Note**: Make sure all required packages are installed and set your working directory to the location containing the `childcare_dataset.csv`
+5. **Note**: Make sure all required packages are installed and set your working directory to the location containing the childcare_dataset.csv

 ## Output Produced
-- **Life-Expectancy.pdf**: Contains regression analysis and method to find the life expectancy
-- **Life-Expectancy-by-Race-and-Edu.pdf**: Includes the weighting and reweighting methods used to calculate life expectancy by race and education
+- **census_data.csv**: Dataset recording the “census” (i.e., the number of children under a caregiver's supervision who have checked in and not yet been picked up) during each caregiver’s shift